geoserver/geoserver/doc/en/user/source/configuration/raster_access.rst

 With N a number representing the maximum oversampling factor.
 By this way, the underlying read operation will use a reading resolution within that limit, making the rendering faster.
-The speed gain has however a small penalty in quality decrease at the poles.
+The speed gain has however a penalty, output quality decrease at the poles.
 So you may want to play a bit with this value to find the optimal trade-off between speed and quality.
-For example, you could start trying with a value of 5 and check the results.
+For example, you could start trying with a value of 3 and check the results, and then slowly increase it until the output matches the desired quality within an acceptable rendering time.